FOSS4GAcademy/GST102FOSS4GLabs/Module 8 Lab/QGIS 2.8/Module 8 Lab.md

 	b.
 Choose Acreage as that field

 	c.
-Expand the Geometry Function list and double click $area
+Expand the Geometry Function list and double-click $area

 	d.
 Click the * operator